 By doing so, you’re making it easier for them to promote your affiliate product.
-For example: you found out that banner ads with your product outperform text links in conversion rate.
-Consequently, such information or product review in your collateral material would help your affiliates attract new customers and perform better.
+For example, you found out that banner ads with your product outperform text links in conversion rate.
+Consequently, such information or product reviews in your collateral material would help your affiliates attract new customers and perform better.

-Even before applying to your affiliate program, typically, affiliates are looking for collateral or creative materials.
+Even before applying to your affiliate programs, typically, affiliates are looking for collateral or creative materials.

 They want to see what they will have to work with.

 So, it’s crucial to offer them as many useful and relevant data as possible.

 Another vital part of your program management is to keep tracking and optimizing performance.

 While choosing an affiliate platform, you should be searching for an intuitive tracking & report display.
 As it will give you the necessary tools to evaluate your program performances, forecast results, and adjust your strategy for higher profits.